gamblevore/PicoMsg/README.md

 ### Initialisation / Destruction

-Start by calling `PicoMsgComms`, then call either the child, thread or fork function on it.
-Call the destroy  function when you are done with any comms object.
+Start by calling `PicoMsgComms`, then call either PicoMsgCommsChild, PicoMsgThread or PicoMsgFork on it.
+Call PicoMsgDestroy when you are done with any PicoComms.

 **`PicoComms* PicoMsgComms ()`**   :   Creates your message-passer.

 **`PicoComms* PicoMsgCommsChild (PicoComms* M)`**   :   Creates a child message-passer, and connects it to the parent.
 Only needed for threading, not forks.
-Don't call this on an already connected object!

 **`int PicoMsgThread (PicoComms* M, PicoThreadFn fn)`**   :   Creates a new thread, using the function "fn", and passes a new PicoComms object to it!
 A handier way to run PicoMsg.
 Check the PicoTest.cpp file for an example.